-College can be one of the most enjoyable and arguably the most stressful times in a young adult’s life.
-Students must grapple with mountains of homework, financial stress, and uncertainty.
-Now facing a global pandemic on top of everything else, students are turning to marijuana at an alarming rate to cope with their anxiety and stress.
+College can be one of the most enjoyable experiences in a young adult’s life, and arguably, the most stressful.
+Students must grapple with mountains of homework, financial stress, and pressure to perform.
+Facing many uncertainties, students are turning to marijuana at an alarming rate to cope with their anxiety and stress.

 Why College Students Are Drawn to Cannabis